 - Shape sorting and stacking elements

-- No batteries required
+- Zero batteries required (revolutionary)

 - Sustainable materials